AlexXG0152/PU-2/README.md

 The program is convenient for small businesses.
 Large enterprises use their programs to generate the required files.
 One of these enterprises is mine.
 Unfortunately, this our and ministry's programs does not provide an opportunity to conveniently control the content of the file.
-My programmers couldn't help me either.
-I had to get down to business myself ;) ;) ;) and get such an easy application that helps to convert a JSON-like file to Excel.
+This is easy application that helps to convert a JSON-like file to Excel.
 Initially, I wanted to limit myself to the function of opening a file and processing it by Pandas, but then I decided that this application could be useful to someone else.

 -------------------------------------------------------------------------------------------------------------------------